 At Katherine Mansfield House & Garden there is a tree that is perhaps often overlooked.
-Leaning over the driveway, it sheds fruit every winter.
-It’s the medlar tree - a tree with deep roots in history and literature - mentioned by everyone from Chaucer to D H Lawrence.
+Leaning over the driveway, it sheds fruit every autumn.
+It’s the medlar tree, a tree with deep roots in history and literature - mentioned by everyone from Shakespeare, Chaucer to D.H.
+Lawrence.

 The medlar’s Latin name, Mespilus germanica, implies a European origin.
 But actually this tree originates from Southwest Asia.
 It’s part of the Rosaceae family, which most obviously includes roses but also many other fruit trees such as quinces, apples, and pears.

 References to medlars in classical literature often play on the bletting process, with the medlar being used as a symbol of rottenness.
-For example, in the Jacobean play The Honest Whore by Thomas Dekker a character (somewhat cruelly) opines that “women are like medlars, no sooner ripe but rotten”.
-Katherine Mansfield’s friend D H Lawrence evidently wasn’t a fan of medlars, describing them as “wineskins of brown morbidity, autumnal excrementa ... an exquisite odour of leave taking".
+For example, in the Jacobean play The Honest Whore by Thomas Dekker a character (somewhat cruelly) opines that “women are like medlars, no sooner ripe but rotten.”
+Katherine Mansfield’s friend D.H.
+Lawrence evidently wasn’t a fan of medlars, describing them as “wineskins of brown morbidity, autumnal excrementa ... an exquisite odour of leave taking".
 The medlar was also used for more bawdy humour, with it being nicknamed "open-arse" because of its shape.
-Shakespeare references this in Romeo and Juliet with Mercutio describing Romeo pining for Rosaline:
+Shakespeare references this in Romeo & Juliet with Mercutio describing Romeo pining for Rosaline:

 And wish his mistress were that kind of fruit